 The officers of the Association shall be the President, the First Vice President, the Second Vice President, the Third Vice President, the Secretary, the Treasurer, and the Immediate Past President.
 All officers, except the Immediate Past President who shall serve ex-officio, shall be elected from the active members by a majority vote of the active members present and voting at the Annual Business Meeting.
 The President, the First Vice President, the Second Vice President, the Third Vice President, and the Immediate Past President shall hold office for one (1) year beginning at the end of the last scheduled event of the Annual Conference at which they were elected, or in the case of the Immediate Past President accepted, and shall serve until such time as their successors are duly elected and sworn into office.
 The Secretary and Treasurer shall serve terms of two (2) years beginning at the end of the last scheduled event of the Annual Conference at which they were elected and shall serve until their successors are duly elected and sworn into office.

 No officer except the Secretary and/or Treasurer shall succeed themselves.
-The Secretary and/or the Treasurer shall not serve more than two (2) consecutive two (2) year terms.

 Except for the Secretary, the Treasurer, and/or the Immediate Past President, no two (2) officers shall reside and/or work in the same commonwealth or state.